rizdiaprilian/MLZoomcamp_2022/Project_1/readme.md

     - `docker pull 21492rar/bird-image-classification:gradio-effnet`

 2) HuggingFace
 This portal offers compaibility with gradio.
-As I choose for free hosting, just expect a slow inference when playing around with this app
+As I choose for free hosting, just expect a slow inference when playing around with this app.